r0bsc0tt/eazy-flickity-slider/readme.txt

 Eazy Flickity Slider is an easy to use responsive slider that uses Flickity.js by Metafizzy to animate the slider.

 == Description ==
-Eazy Flickity Slider lets create responsive sliders, without being overly complex.
+Eazy Flickity Slider lets you create responsive sliders, without being overly complex.
 Adding slides is as easy as adding a post.
 Creating a slider works like adding a post to a category.
 You can then use a shortcode to get the slider to display on your site.
 There is a shortcode generator that shows up next to the add media button on the edit post & edit page sections of the admin.
 The plugin uses flickity.js by Metafizzy to animate the slider.